secureblue/secureblue/FAQ.md

 Xwayland is disabled by default on GNOME, KDE Plasma, and Sway.
 Use `ujust toggle-xwayland` if you need it

+#### Why I can't install any GNOME user extensions?

+This is because support for installing them has been intentionally disabled in secureblue.
+Only system extensions are trusted, if they are installed.

+To enable support for installing GNOME user extensions, you can run ujust command:
+`ujust toggle-gnome-extensions`

 #### My clock is wrong and it's not getting automatically set.
 How do I fix this?

 If your system time is off by an excessive amount due to rare conditions like a CMOS reset, your network will not connect.
 A one-time manual reset will fix this.
 This should never be required except under very rare circumstances.